aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/ANTA-Preview.md

   - VerifyAPIHttpsSSL: Validate eAPI HTTPS SSL profile status.

 - (New) AvdTestIPSecurity (No Ansible tags, use the new `skipped_tests` variable instead)
   - VerifySpecificIPSecConn: Validates the establishment of IP security connections for a peer within the default VRF.
-This test exclusively examines IPsec connections defined in the router's path selection configuration.
+In its current state, the test validates only IPsec connections defined as static peers under the `router path-selection` section of the configuration.

 ## Input variables